erfanMhi/A-quantum-inspired-genetic-algorithm-for-k-means-clustering/README.md

 }
 ```

+## 📄 Implementation Status

+**Note:** The current implementation exists in two forms:
+1. Original implementation in `implementation.ipynb` - This is the working reference implementation
+2. Package implementation in `src/` directory - This is a work in progress conversion from the notebook and needs proper testing

+The code in the `src/` directory is currently being refactored from the notebook format and requires:
+- Complete test coverage
+- Validation against original results
+- Performance optimization
+- Documentation improvements

+Please refer to `implementation.ipynb` for the current working implementation.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.